On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Free Seifert surfaces and Lin presentations

-\begin{remark} It follows from the definition of $\tau_n$ that \begin{enumerate} \item for every element $\gamma$ in $\pi_1(C_n)$, the action of $\tau^n_n$ sends $\gamma$ to $\mu_n \,\gamma\, \mu_n^{-1}$ where $\tau^k_n$ denotes $k$-times composition of $\tau_n$; and \item the homomorphism $\tau_n$ sends $\mu_n$ to itself in $\pi_1(C_n)$. \end{enumerate} \end{remark}
+\begin{remark} It follows from the definition of $\tau$ that \begin{enumerate} \item for every element $\gamma$ in $\pi_1(C_n)$, the action of $\tau^n$ sends $\gamma$ to $\mu_n \,\gamma\, \mu_n^{-1}$ where $\tau^k$ denotes $k$-times composition of $\tau$; and \item the homomorphism $\tau$ sends $\mu_n$ to itself in $\pi_1(C_n)$. \end{enumerate} \end{remark}

-Lin's presentation is useful to describe the fundamental groups of the cyclic cover $C_n$ over $\Sigma_K$.
-Indeed, we can construct $C_n$ by cutting $\Sigma_K$ along a Seifert surface and gluing $n$ copies.
-Then every closed loop on the Seifert surface can be lifted to $C_n$. \begin{lemma} We suppose that the following Lin's presentation of $\pi_1(\Sigma_K)$ is given.
+Lin presentations are useful to describe the fundamental groups of the cyclic cover $C_n$ over $\knotexterior$.
+Indeed, we can construct $C_n$ by cutting $\knotexterior$ along a Seifert surface and gluing $n$ copies.
+Then every closed loop on the Seifert surface can be lifted to $C_n$. \begin{lemma} Given a Lin presentation of $\pi_1(E_K)$ of the form